'A history book that should be read by all' - Stylist.

-Set against the colourful background of the entire campaign for women to win the vote, Hearts and Minds tells the remarkable and inspiring story of the suffragists' march on London.
+Set against the background of the campaign for women to win the vote, this is a story of the ordinary people effecting extraordinary change.

 1913: the last long summer before the war.
 The country is gripped by suffragette fever.
 These impassioned crusaders have their admirers; some agree with their aims if not their forceful methods, while others are aghast at the thought of giving any female a vote.